 Service 3: Step by step guide to register and complete an online assessment tool to access learning English

-Description of the service: Birmingham is a large, diverse city with an extensive range of ESOL needs.
+Description of the service: Birmingham is a large, diverse city with an extensive range of English for Speakers of Other Languages (ESOL) needs.
 From the learners’ perspective, information is confusing.
 Creating one point registration sign in and assessment for all learners in the City will allow for better coordination between providers.

 The local authorities which are helping address this challenge are: